skoram1/ADA_Homecare/ADA_homecare_core_document.md

 _Welcome on board and fasten your seatbelt._

-This document will give you initial overview on _who we are_ and _how we work_ in _ADA Homecare_ organization.
+This document will give you an initial overview on _who we are_ and _how we work_ in _ADA Homecare_ organization.

 We as _ADA Homecare_ are **data and customer** oriented team which understands the importance of data that supports our business.
-We know who our customers are and where they _"buy"_ to constalntly serve them with our products.
+We know who our customers are and where they _"buy"_ to constantly serve them with our products.

-**Our mission:** provide on time, best qualtity and _fit-for-use_ data to all Homecare users.
+**Our mission:** provide on time, best quality and _fit-for-use_ data to all Homecare users.
 We are committed to developing solutions that enable informed decisions and optimize the balance between _human_ workload and automation.

 We want to achieve this by creating user-friendly IT environment for the entire category.
 Making it easy for users to focus on analyzing data and solving business problems, rather than spending time searching for or verifying data.
-At _ADA Homecare_, we are here to ensure that your daily data is of high quality, trustworthy, and well-governed.
+At _ADA Homecare_, we are here to ensure that your daily data is of high quality, trusty, and well-governed.

 **Our model design was guided by the following essential principles:**